carpentries-incubator/reproducible-publications-quarto/episodes/03-quarto-documents.md

 - What is the breakdown of an Quarto document?
 - What are templates in Quarto?
 - How can you render the input file to the specified output format?
-- How can you find existing templates for qmd document?
+- How can you create pre-formatted for qmd document based on journal templates?

 objectives:
 - Learn about the structure of a quarto document.
 - Learn how an quarto document works.
 - Learn how to render a .qmd file into an output format.
-- Understand what templates are and the advantage of using them.
+- Understand what are jornal formats are and the advantage of using them.
-- Learn how to start a document from a template.
+- Learn how to start a document .

 keypoints:
 - An qmd file is comprised of a YAML header, formatted text in qmd and code chunks.
 - The render function converts the file into the chosen output format.
-- Rstudio has some journals' templates that can save you some formatting time or you can make your own for frequent submissions.
+- Rstudio has some journals' formats that can save you some time or you can make your own for frequent submissions.
 ---